Stephen842/Secure-Form-SMS-Notifier/README.md

     iii.
 The admin receives an SMS with the secure link via Twilio.

     iv.
 The link is valid for a single use and ensures confidentiality.

+    v.
+The encrypted URL leads to a web-based software for continuous communication.

 __License__